Aircraft industry of Russia: Engines

+In 2002, Hindustan Aeronautics Limited operated the Sukhoi Engine Division Koraput complex to license produce the Saturn AL-31FP engine for the Sukhoi Su-30MKI.

+Missiles

+In 1995, BrahMos Aerospace was formed as a joint Indo-Russian venture between India's Defence Research and Development Organisation (DRDO) and NPO Mashinostroyeniya.
+The companies name is a portmanteau formed from the names of two rivers, the Brahmaputra of India and the Moskva of Russia.
+The company currently manufactures the BahMos universal missile, an advanced derivative of the P-800 Oniks.
+Land, ship and air based versions of the missile have been inducted across the Indian Armed Forces.

+In 2022, the CEO of BrahMos Aerospace, Atul Rane, stated that a future hypersonic missile, designated as the BrahMos-II and based on the 3M22 Zircon, could be developed, named the BrahMos-II.

+The missile was used during the 2025 India-Pakistan conflict as part of Operation Sindoor, hitting targets across Pakistan using missiles launched in the air from Sukhoi Su-30MKI aircraft.

+Israel

+A licensed copy of the Israeli IAI Searcher UAV is produced by UZGA.
+A fully domestic version Forpost-R made its first flight in 2019, with production continuing as of 2025 in both reconnaissance and strike configurations.
+The domestic variant of the drone replaces its engine and electronic components with those of Russian manufacture.

+In 2009, Israel and Russia signed a contract to supply a batch of IAI Bird-Eye reconnaissance drones to the Russian Ground Forces, following a Russian evaluation of combat performance during the Russo-Georgian War.
+In December 2009 media reports suggested that Russia is negotiating a second purchase of drones.
+In October 2010, Israel Aerospace Industries announced that it signed a $400 million agreement to sell unmanned aerial vehicles components for a production line of UAVs to be assembled in Russia.
+In Russian service, the drones were given the designation Zastava.
+A small number of IAI I-View drones were also purchased.

 Economic significance

 Russia's aircraft industry is one of the backbone branches of the country's economy.
 It is one of the most science-intensive hi-tech sectors and employs the largest number of skilled personnel.
 The production and value of the military aircraft branch far outstrips other defense industry sectors, and aircraft products make up more than half of the country's arms exports.

 Employment

 In 2008, the number of personnel estimated to be working for the aircraft industry was 355,300.
 The United Aircraft Corporation holding, which encompasses most of the industry's key companies, had 97,500 employees in 2009.
 Of this amount, 85,500 worked in production at factories, 11,100 worked in the design bureaus and 900 in management and leasing companies.
 The average age of UAC personnel working in production was 44 years, and 49 for the personnel working in the design bureaus.
 The ratio of higher education graduates was 34%.